FAR INFRARED VS. NIR TECHNOLOGY: HOW ARE THEY DIFFERENT FROM EACH OTHER?

 The Three Parts of Infrared Energy

-There are three common energy classifications that were decided upon by the International Commission on Illumination (CIE): far-infrared, mid-infrared, and near-infrared.
+There are three common energy classifications that were decided upon by the International Commission on Illumination (CIE): Near-infrared, mid-infrared, and far-infrared.

-You can receive a wide range of benefits from using FAR / FIR technology, including:
+Studies show that you can receive a wide range of benefits from using NIR technology, including:

 The effects also benefit you by promoting reduced stiffness and pain, faster healing time for injuries, and better overall circulation.